entangledloops/slidingpuzzle/README.md

 Heuristics are most relevant for `"greedy"`, `"a*"`, and `"ida*"` as they are used to sort all known moves before selecting the next action.

 For other algorithms, the heuristic is only used to sort the local nodes.
-For example, when the `N` nearby available moves are examined, the algorithm will first sort those `N` next board states using the heuristic.
+For example, when the `2 <= N <= 4` nearby available moves are generated they will be immediately sorted using the heuristic.

 The available heuristics are:
 - `euclidean_distance` - The straight line distance in Euclidean space between two tiles.
 This is essentially the hypotenuse of a right triangle.
 (The square root is not used as it does not affect the sorting order.)